raoul2000/yii2-workflow/guide/workflow-source.md

         ]
    // ...
 ```
+With this configuration, all *SimpleWorkflowBehavior* are going to use your *SuperCoolWorkflowSource* to get Status, Transition and Workflow objects.

 Another option is to mix Workflow Source Components and for instance use the default one with all models except for your Post model.
 To achieve this,
 simply configure your custom Workflow Source Component under a custom Id.